smilodon76/RXOS-amdOS-zergpool/README.md

 type $ conf and write on globalminer zergpool GLOBALMINER=zergpool

-type $ zbenches and change your gpus hashrate.change it and on the fly.
+type $ zbenches and change your average gpus hashrate.change it and on the fly.

 if you do not want to mining an algorithm set its hashrate to zero. example zergpool-etchash 0